 Level Marks Description 3 (Detailed) 7-9 AO1 - Demonstrates detailed knowledge of regional differences in the UK and strategy(ies) to resolve them.
 AO2 - Shows a thorough understanding of how strategy(ies) to resolve regional differences work.
 AO3 - Demonstrates thorough application of knowledge and understanding in evaluating the success of strategy(ies).
 2 (Clear) 4-6 AO1 - Demonstrates clear knowledge of regional differences in the UK and strategy(ies) to resolve them.
 AO2 - Shows a reasonable understanding of how strategy(ies) to resolve regional differences work.
 AO3 - Demonstrates reasonable application of knowledge and understanding in evaluating the success of strategy(ies).
 1 (Basic) 1-3 AO1 - Demonstrates basic knowledge of regional differences in the UK and strategy(ies) to resolve them.
 AO2 - Shows a limited understanding of how strategy(ies) to resolve regional differences work.
 AO3 - Demonstrates limited application of knowledge and understanding in evaluating the success of strategy(ies).
-0 No relevant content.
+0 No relevant content. - s will provide specific detail of the regional differences a solve them with well-judged evaluation of their success. nd

-- Level 3 responses will provide specific detail of the regional differences and strategy(ies) to resolve them with well-judged evaluation of their success. - Level 2 responses will either provide specific detail of regional differences and strategy(ies) to resolve them with implicit links to evaluating the impact of change(s) or well judged evaluation of (a) generic strategy(ies). - Level 1 responses will give basic link(s) between regional differences and the strategy(ies) to resolve them or merely assert an opinion. - Max L2 for generic answer without explicitly named strategy. - Max L1 if the answer does not relate to the UK.
+- Level 1 responses will give basic link(s) between regional differences and the strategy(ies) to resolve them or merely assert an opinion. - Max L2 for generic answer without explicitly named strategy. - Max L1 if the answer does not relate to the UK.